sweattep/ancient_quotes/README.md

 >Indeed, you will not make the dead hear, nor will you make the deaf hear the call when they have turned their backs retreating.

 >And say, "My Lord, cause me to enter a sound entrance and to exit a sound exit and grant me from Yourself a supporting authority.

+>truly many are the partners (in business) who wrong each other: Not so do those who believe and work deeds of righteousness, and how few are they?

+>And whoever is blinded from remembrance of the Most Merciful - We appoint for him a devil, and he is to him a companion.

+>O believers, among your wives and children there is an enemy to you; so beware of them.
+But if you pardon, and overlook, and if you forgive, surely God is All-forgiving, All-compassionate.

+>And when you look at them, their bodies please you; and when they speak, you listen to their words.
+They are as blocks of wood propped up.
+They think that every cry is against them.
+They are the enemies, so beware of them.